Certificate Service Annual Fee Schedule

 Affordability.
 We hope this certificate service generates a new era of cross-campus, personal certificate usage.
 For the broadest network affect on behalf of the research and education community, the program needs to be affordable to both very small and very large institutions, relative to their ability to pay.

 Simplicity and Complexity.
 While the goal is to create a simple fee schedule, university systems are complex and require subtle distinctions for the sake of fairness across our community’s diverse structures.
 Using an external classification system for campuses creates an objective and well understood measure.
 Levels create a relatively simple structure that balances simplicity with an equitable ability to pay.
 For systems of universities, there are additional, real cost savings to the certificate program by allowing campus systems to participate as a single entity.
 We can create incentives for campuses to sign-up as part of a larger system while remaining true to the spirit of providing an equitably costed service across the community.
 We realize that no fee system can capture all of the diverse demographics in university systems across the nation.
 Even so, we are committed to recognizing this important structure and dealing with systems in a unified and transparent manner.

 Innovation and Savings.
 If the program gets roughly 25% participation by the Very High and High campuses, it will cover its costs.
 If we are moderately more successful, the excess revenue over cost will be used to help fund and accelerate deployment of existing and future InCommon services.
-If the program is wildly successful, the InCommon Steering Committee will evaluate the opportunity to reduce the cost to participants.

 Flexibility.
 There may be a system or organization that falls outside of the certificate fee schedule’s parameters.
 InCommon may need to negotiate arrangements that follow the spirit if not the letter of the above principles.